3kho/haproxy-protection/README.md

 ## haproxy-protection

-A fork and further development of a proof of concept from https://github.com/mora9715/haproxy_ddos_protector, a HAProxy configuration and lua scripts allowing a challenge-response page where users solve a captcha and/or proof-of-work.
+HAProxy configuration and lua scripts allowing a challenge-response page where users solve a captcha and/or proof-of-work.
 Intended to stop bots, spam, ddos.

 Integrates with https://gitgud.io/fatchan/haproxy-panel-next to add/remove/edit domains, protection rules, blocked ips, backend server IPs, etc during runtime.

+Originally inspired by a proof of concept from https://github.com/mora9715/haproxy_ddos_protector.

 #### Features / improvements in this fork: